History, tourist information, and nearby accommodation

 Three separate museums are located within the Barracks, including the King's Own Scottish Borderers Museum, the Berwick Borough Museum, and the Berwick Gymnasium Art Gallery.
 Within the 18th-century soldiers' quarters is a special exhibit showing what it was life was like in the military over the centuries.

 Holy Trinity Church

 Across from the Barracks' entrance is Holy Trinity Church, one of only a few churches built in England during Oliver Cromwell's Commonwealth (1649-1660).
-It was design by John Young of London and modelled after St Mary Cree in London.
-By English standards it is a peculiar building, with no chancel, tower, bells, organ, or altar.
+It was designed by John Young of London and modelled after St Mary Cree in London.
+By English standards, it is a peculiar building, with no chancel, tower, bells, organ, or altar.
 The church was redesigned in classical style in 1855.
-The wooded graveyard has been name a nature reserve, and in the graveyard are ancient Viking burial stones.
+The wooded graveyard has been named a nature reserve, and in the graveyard are ancient Viking burial stones.
 In the church is a memorial to Major George Younghusband, who gained fame while serving in India.

 The first Berwick Castle was begun by David I of Scotland in the middle of the 12th century.
 King David's castle was extended by Edward I of England in the last few years of the 13th century and Edward used it as a base to launch an invasion of Scotland.
 Edward also extended the castle defences to encircle the entire town of Berwick.
 Elizabeth I rebuilt the medieval fortress and added artillery towers.

 The best-preserved part of the castle is the 13th century White Wall and a steep section of the wall known as Breakneck Stairs.
 The great hall of Edward I's castle was destroyed when the Berwick train station was built, and it is thought that the chamber where Edward accepted the submission of Scottish lords in 1296 lies beneath the train platforms.